Monday, October 31, 2011

 We settled into our site and quickly introduced ourselves to the other Airstream couple, Richard and Judy Messer.
 Great folks and lots of fun.
 Both have lived near the park all their lives and have great stories.

-We fished the first night with no success; the water is 2011_1019SMOKEMONT0009really low.
+We fished the first night with no success; the water is really low.
 The next day we hiked Bradley Fork Trail, but passed so much likely water that Pat wanted to get back early and fish.
 Better success with “the black foam beetle.”

 Then the rain, and then the COLD with ominous warnings about high winds and perhaps snow flurries.
 We have been reading and making up excuses to drive somewhere and “shop”.
 In Gatlinburg we found that the Nantahala Outdoor Center (NOC) has become another North Face/Life is Good haberdashery and had little we needed.
 Sadly the Happy Hiker Shop is no more.
 We did find an old friend managing the Wesser NOC store and had a nice time catching up.